s-a-nersisyan/ExhauFS/README.md

   By executing `exhaufs build classifiers -c <config path>` command we are getting results files in the specified output directory:
   - `models.csv`

-  In this file, by ranking all models by their performance on the "Training" set, we can see that almost all models have accuracy score of 1.0
+  In this file, by ranking all models by their performance on the "Training" set, we can see that almost all models have accuracy score of 1.0.
-  And among these models there are multiple cases with particularly high accuracy on "Validation" set
+  And among these models there are multiple cases with particularly high accuracy on "Validation" set:

   | features  | Validation;min_TPR_TNR | Training;min_TPR_TNR   | n   | k   |
   | ---       |  ---                   | ---                    | --- | --- |